-Our findings show that the decision-making processes and motor actions involved in tadpole pickup do not need to precede successful tadpole transport (Fig 1B).
-They also confirm a recent finding that A. femoralis do not use direct cues for offspring recognition (Ringler et al., 2016a), similar to results for egg-feeding behavior in strawberry-poison frog, Oophaga pumilio (Stynoski 2009).
-Our ability to experimentally bypass the tadpole pickup is especially surprising for females, which are very selective to the context in which they naturally pick up and transport tadpoles (Ringler et al., 2015a) and to the precise spatial cues for clutch recognition (Ringler et al., 2016a).
-It suggests that even though males and females show diverging offspring recognition strategies, the mechanisms underlying tadpole transport are likely to be shared between sexes.
+successful tadpole transport (Fig. 1B).
+They also confirm a recent finding that A. femoralis do not use direct cues for offspring recognition (Ringler et al., 2016a), similar to results for egg-feeding behaviour in the strawberry-poison frog, Oophaga pumilio (Stynoski, 2009).
+Our ability to experimentally bypass tadpole pick-up is especially surprising for females, which are very selective in terms of the context in which they naturally pick up and transport tadpoles (Ringler et al., 2015a) and the precise spatial cues for clutch recognition (Ringler et al., 2016a).
+It suggests that even though males and females show diverging offspring recognition strategies, the mechanisms underlying tadpole transport are likely to be shared between the sexes.
 In addition, the similar spatio-temporal patterns of tadpole transport between the sexes suggest shared underlying spatio-cognitive capabilities.
-While parental care in poison frogs is typically classified based on species- and sexspecific parental roles, anecdotal observations and some experimental data suggest that both, the presumed species- and sex-specific parental roles may be more flexible than often assumed (Myers and Daly 1983, Ringler et al., 2015a; Souza et al., 2017; Tumulty et al., 2014; Vacher et al., 2017; Wells 2007, Table 11.3, p.
-524-526).
-We speculate that the mechanisms underlying poison frog parental care are not speciesnor sex-specific and therefore allow strong plasticity through ontogeny as well as flexibility in adults.
+While parental care in poison frogs is typically classified based on species- and sexspecific parental roles, anecdotal observations and some experimental data suggest that both the presumed species- and sex-specific parental roles may be more flexible than often assumed (Myers and Daly, 1983; Ringler et al., 2015a; Souza et al., 2017; Tumulty et al., 2014; Vacher et al., 2017; Wells, 2007, table 11.3, pp. 524-526).
+We speculate that the mechanisms underlying poison frog parental care are not species- or sex-specific and therefore allow strong plasticity through ontogeny as well as flexibility in adults.

 Our study provides limited information about the exact cues that trigger tadpole transport, but we speculate that tactile stimuli may play a predominant role.
-Dorsal swabbing with the jelly from clutches that contain ready-for-transport tadpoles did not trigger the parental behavior, suggesting that chemical cues passively released by tadpoles are not sufficient as a trigger.
-Tadpoles wriggling up and on the back of a parent could provide a variety of tactile cues to initiate the tadpole transport.
-Tadpoles of several tropical anurans, including dendrobatid frogs, are known to use tactile and vibrational cues for parent-offspring communication in the context of begging behavior (Jungfer, 1996; Jungfer and Weygoldt, 1999; Kam and Yang, 2002; Stynoski and Noble, 2012; Yoshioka et al., 2016).
-The tactile cues could work in combination with chemical cues actively released by the tadpoles once on the back of the parent, which might in part explain the delay to move after the tadpole transfer.
+Dorsal swabbing with jelly from clutches that contained ready-for-transport tadpoles did not trigger the parental behaviour, suggesting that chemical cues passively released by tadpoles are not sufficient as a trigger.
+Tadpoles wriggling up and onto the back of a parent could provide a variety of tactile cues to initiate tadpole transport.
+Tadpoles of several tropical anurans, including dendrobatid frogs, are known to use tactile and vibrational cues for parent-offspring communication in the context of begging behaviour (Jungfer, 1996; Jungfer and Weygoldt, 1999; Kam and Yang, 2002; Stynoski and Noble, 2012; Yoshioka et al., 2016).
+The tactile cues could work in combination with chemical cues actively released by the tadpoles once on the back of the parent, which might in part explain the delay in moving following tadpole transfer.
 The mechanisms by which tadpoles identify a suitable carrier and adhere to their back are not well understood, but are also likely to involve mechanical and chemical interactions (Grant et al., 2006; Lüddecke, 1999; Myers and Daly, 1980).
-Interestingly, different poison frog species vary in how strongly the tadpoles are attached to the back of the carrier (Myers and Daly, 1980; personal obs. by AP).

-Identifying these attachment mechanisms might provide crucial insights into the cues that trigger the tadpole transport in poison frogs.
+Interestingly, different poison frog species vary in how strongly the tadpoles are attached to the back of the carrier (Myers and Daly, 1980; A.P., personal observation).
+Identifying these attachment mechanisms might provide crucial insight into the cues that trigger tadpole transport in poison frogs.